dakkar/sharkey-stuff/sharkey-features.md

 * when the instance is using meilisearch to index notes, Sharkey will use it in more cases (e.g. when limiting results to notes containing images)
+* when showing a reply containing many mentions, they are shortened

 ### Ones of interest to admins